Sreenadh1543/DesignPatterns-Java/README.md

 **2)Abstract Factory**

-This project to explore the Factory pattern for whole sale creation of the objects
+This project is for exploring the Factory pattern for whole sale creation of the objects

 **Take Away:**

-* This is pattern is mostly used as Factory Method i.e; Exposing a static method for object creation as constructors can be separated for same type in java by privatising the scope of constructor.
+* This pattern is mostly used as Factory Method i.e; Exposing a static method for object creation as constructors can not be separated for same type and different variables in java by privatising the scope of constructor.

 * Factory class is an extraction of factory methods